RealityBending/DoggoNogoValidation/documents/preregistration.md

 *Describe your data exclusion criteria here or state not applicable.*

 - We will compute the RT distribution for each participants for both tasks.
 Non-typical RT distributions (typically, distributions collapsed to the left are indicative of careless responses, and distributions that are wide and non-lognormally distributed are indicative of low attentional engagement) will lead to the removal of the data of that whole task.
 - We will additionally remove very fast trials (e.g., < 150 ms) and very long trials (> 1000 ms).
-See Theriault et al. 2024 for details ["Check your outliers! something"] **TODO: add correct reference**
+See Thériault et al. 2024 for details.

 ### 23. Missing data